Types of Quail for Your Homestead

 California Quail

 When people picture a quail, the California Quail probably comes to mind.
 The beautiful topknot is really a cluster of six overlapping feathers.
+These are the quail that everyone pictures when you mention quail.
+That topknot is well known.

 The California Quail spends most of its time on the ground searching for food.
 They tolerate people and can be found easily in city parks, suburban gardens, and agricultural areas.

-California Quail are a great addition to an aviary with finches, softbills, or small parrots.
+California quail are a great addition to an aviary with finches, softbills, or small parrots.

 Bobwhite Quail